Ekey/ER.BDT.Tool/README.md

 | Data2 | 36240 of 36240 (100%) |
 | Data3 | 1556 of 1556 (100%) |
 | sd\sd | 8298 of 8298 (100%) |

+# Special Thanks
+To :point_right: [googleben](https://github.com/googleben) :point_left: for the provided list of missing filenames :eyeglasses: